-The income of ACM's PRC subsidiaries is distributable to their shareholders after transfers to reserves as required under relevant PRC laws and regulations and the subsidiaries' Articles of Association.
-As stipulated by the relevant laws and regulations in the PRC, the PRC subsidiaries are required to maintain reserves, including reserves for statutory surpluses and public welfare funds that are not distributable to shareholders.
+The income of ACM's PRC subsidiaries is distributable to their shareholders after transfer to reserves as required under relevant PRC laws and regulations and the subsidiaries' Articles of Association.
+As stipulated by the relevant laws and regulations in the PRC, the PRC subsidiaries are required to maintain reserves, including statutory surplus reserves and public welfare fund, which are not distributable to shareholders.
 A PRC subsidiary's appropriations to the reserves are approved by its board of directors.
 At least 10% of annual statutory after-tax profits, as determined in accordance with PRC accounting standards and regulations, is required to be allocated to the statutory surplus reserves.
 If the cumulative total of the statutory surplus reserves reaches 50% of a PRC subsidiary's registered capital, any further appropriation is optional.

-Statutory surplus reserves may be used to offset accumulated losses or to increase the registered capital of a PRC subsidiary, subject to approval from the relevant PRC authorities, and are not available for dividend distribution to the subsidiary's shareholders.
+The statutory surplus reserves may be used to offset accumulated losses or to increase the registered capital of a PRC subsidiary, subject to approval from the relevant PRC authorities, and is not available for dividend distribution to the subsidiary's shareholders.
 The PRC subsidiaries are prohibited from distributing dividends unless any losses from prior years have been offset.
 Except for offsetting prior years' losses, however, statutory surplus reserves must be maintained at a minimum of 25% of share capital after such usage.
-No retained earnings of either PRC subsidiary had been appropriated to statutory surplus reserves as the PRC subsidiaries recorded accumulated losses as of June 30, 2017 and December 31, 2016 and 2015.
+No retained earnings of either PRC subsidiary have been appropriated to statutory surplus reserves as the PRC subsidiaries recorded accumulated losses as of December 31, 2015 and September 30, 2016.